subpop/command-line-assistant/docs/source/man/clad.8.rst

 -----------

 Command Line Assistant Daemon (clad) is the core of the Command Line Assistant tooling.
-It manages the communication with WatsonX API trought an external backend, user history management and much more.
+It manages the communication with WatsonX API through an external backend, user history management and much more.

 Files